apache/beam/beam-site/documentation/programming-guide.md

 %}```

-If you are combining a `PCollection` of key-value pairs, [per-key combining](#combining-values-in-a-key-grouped-collection) is often enough.
+If you are combining a `PCollection` of key-value pairs, [per-key combining](#combining-values-in-a-keyed-pcollection) is often enough.
 If you need the combining strategy to change based on the key (for example, MIN for some users and MAX for other users), you can define a `KeyedCombineFn` to access the key within the combining strategy.